 Q: How does time get logged?

-Our time is logged in the ACE Application designed specifically for this purpose.
+Our time is logged in the Highest Good Network Application designed specifically for this purpose.
 When logging activity, items are specifically designated as “tangible” or “intangible” and then the following is included:

 Q: What do people do if they are going to be gone for a week?

-Please see the Policies and Procedures page for details on our hands-off administrative system that allows for this.
+Please see the Policies and Procedures page for details on our hands-off administrative system that addresses this.

 Q: What does a person do if they didn’t get their hours done one week?